 Flexible and adaptable

 Your goals of today may not be your goals of tomorrow.
 Your company grows, the team expands, the market and the demands of your customers change.
-Look for a flexible and scalable CMMS to anticipate the needs of the future.
-At Infraspeak, you can choose the modules that best suit your company and create your own dashboard.
+Look for a flexible and scalable solution to anticipate the needs of the future.
+At Infraspeak, you can choose the apps and addons that best suit your company and create your own dashboard.

 Updates & Integrations

 This is a golden rule for any software: if it hasn’t been updated in months, it’s probably not a good idea.
-It is important to know that the team behind the CMMS is committed to improving it and taking your suggestions into consideration.
-Also, take advantage and check the integrations CMMS has with other software (e.g. CRMs, management systems, or hotel management systems).
+It is important to know that the team behind the CMMS or IMMP is committed to improving it and taking your suggestions into consideration.
+Also, take advantage and check the integrations it has with other software (e.g. CRMs, fleet management solutions, or hotel management systems).

-What are the challenges in using a CMMS?
+What are the challenges in using a CMMS or an IMMP?

-Even with all the advantages we’ve discussed so far, it is normal that you still have some concerns regarding the implementation and use of a CMMS.
+Even with all the advantages we’ve discussed so far, it is normal that you still have some concerns regarding the implementation and use of a CMMS or an IMMP.
 In this section, we anticipate the three main challenges you may face and the reasons why they are, in fact, very easy to overcome.

 As with any change, there is always doubt and an adaptation phase.
-The trick is to choose the CMMS that best fits your company – it must address your needs and integrate with the other software you are using.
+The trick is to choose the maintenance management software / platform that best fits your company – it must address your needs and integrate with the other software you are using.

-The more flexible CMMS is, the easier it will be to onboard.
-Following Infraspeak’s plan, and with the help of a Customer Success team always ready to help, you can have your CMMS up and running in just 2 weeks.
+The more flexible it is, the easier it will be to onboard.
+Following Infraspeak’s plan, and with the help of a Customer Success team always ready to help, you can have your IMMP up and running in just 2 weeks.

-All the advantages of a CMMS depend on the correct use of the software.
+All the advantages of a CMMS or IMMP depend on its correct use.
 Therefore, all employees who will use it need to participate in the onboarding phase.
-But rest assured: the most sophisticated CMMS have mobile versions for smartphones and tablets, which are not unknown to anyone.
+But rest assured: the most sophisticated platforms have mobile versions for smartphones and tablets, which are not unknown to anyone.